albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 This lab will walk you through the process of creating a static web page in HTML with some additional style elements using CSS.
 Then you will be tasked to add a map using the [Leaflet JS library](leafletjs.com/) and host it using GitHub pages.

 >Note: I highly recommend checking out the [Leaflet  documentation](https://leafletjs.com/reference-1.7.1.html).
-Looking at any documentation before choosing any software is important, because badly documented libraries can the tools difficult to use.
+Looking at any documentation before choosing any software is important, because badly documented libraries can make tools difficult to use.

 ## Let's get VS Coding!